amjedidiah/dad/README.md

 - Fixes: `fix:`

-- Chores / other tasks: `chore:`
+- Chores or other tasks: `chore:`

 ### Contributing to the project

-> Always raise a PR against the `develop` branch and reach out for approval, before merging into `develop`.
+- For PRs, reach out for approval from @amjedidiah, before merging into `develop`.
-> Confirm that all other checks, including vercel deploy passes before reaching out for approval
+- Confirm that all other checks pass before reaching out for approval

+#### Important Branches

-> Do not push or merge directly to the `develop` or `main` branches
+> Don't **push** to or **merge** into, or **delete** these branches

+- `chore/readme-update`: This branch is for updating the readme file
+- `chore/checkly`: This branch is for updating checkly tests for monitoring the website -`develop`: This is the development branch.
+Only PRs for completed pages should be raised against this branch.
+- `main`: This is the production branch.
+Only @amjedidiah can merge into this branch.

 ## Figma files